-Instead of dropping out of Charmed, Lori Rom was dropped.
+Instead of dropping out of Charmed (another Warner Bros. show), Lori Rom was dropped from it.
 The cover story was she left because of a personal reason relating to religion.
 This isn’t convincing because then you would have to wonder why she agreed to act as Phoebe in the first place.
-After some investigating, I learned that Aaron Spelling (the executive producer) asked Alyssa Milano to come on board after she left Melrose Place.
-What made it less humiliating was that Lori’s service was discontinued before the series was picked up.
+After doing some investigating on the old Web (Google Groups), I learned that Aaron Spelling (the executive producer) asked Alyssa Milano to come on board after she left Melrose Place.
+The pilot was refilmed on August 1997.

-The director of the unaired pilot, Bruce Seth Green (of Buffy and Angel fame), said in 1999: “The jarring modification came when our producer, Les Sheldon, came onto the set and told everyone we were shutting down for a week or two.
+The director of the unaired pilot, Bruce Seth Green (of Buffy and Angel fame), told Femme Fatale (the January 1999 issue): “The jarring modification came when our producer, Les Sheldon, came onto the set and told everyone we were shutting down for a week or two.
 We were in the middle of our first episode.
 The next day, it was announced that Milano was going to be taking on Rom’s role.
 Sadly, I found out that I would not be involved in the reshooting of the pilot or in the directing of any of the subsequent episodes.
 Our first episode was able to be salvaged for the fuller version.”